 It’s entirely possible that you’ll work with multiple wholesale nurseries throughout the year.
 Some nurseries are seasonal and dependent on the climate in their area.
 If you sell plants throughout the year, you may need to change distributors seasonally.

 Which channels are best for plant sales?

-Along with sourcing variety, you also have different choices when it comes to selling your plants.
-The most notable options are to sell them on your own e-commerce site or through a third-party vendor.
+Along with sourcing variety, you also have different options when it comes to selling your plants — whether that’s selling them on your own e-commerce site or through a third-party vendor.

 When it comes to choosing a third-party option, consider the different websites available to you.
 Will it be easier to get noticed on eBay?
 Can you sell for higher prices on Etsy?
 While you aren’t limited to one website, each vendor has its own best practices to get noticed, so you may want to dedicate yourself to one platform instead of spreading out to sell on several.